nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ## Usage of GitHub

-Tools like Jira are unecessary.
+Tools like Jira or Notion are unecessary.
 GitHub already contains project/product management tools: https://github.com/features/issues

 - the #1 source of truth